weitzhandler/Pharmacist/README.md

 ### Example

-For a `MyInpc` type that implements `INotifyPropertyChanged` included in the `PackageReference` criteria etc. as above, an extension method that exposes an accessor to an `Observable<PropertyChangedEventArgs>` of the triggered events, will be automatically generated, and called `Events()`.
+If one of the packages included in the `PackageReference`s (eligible for event generation as explained above) exposes a type `MyInpc` that exposes a `PropertyChanged` event (of type (e.g. `INotifyPropertyChanged`), an extension method that exposes an accessor to an `Observable<PropertyChangedEventArgs>` of the triggered events, will be automatically generated in a wrapper class, and be called `Events()`.

 Here's how it can be utilized:

 ```c#
 INotifyPropertyChanged myInpc = new MyInpc();